rafaelmanto/Kaffa-Pre-Qualification-Test/README.md

 ![](How-to-run-my-code-in-Colab.gif)

-I chosed to write my code on Colab because it's a simple and elegant way to show it, and you can easily change the test variable.
+I chose to write my code on Colab because it's a simple and elegant way to show it, and you can easily change the test variable.